Andy-EOS/Monzo-Google-Sheets/README.md

 Instructions:

-1.Copy ALL files from github into script files (open a google sheet ---> tools ----> script editor
+1. Copy ALL files from github into script files (open a google sheet ---> tools ----> script editor

 2. Publish your script as a web app.